andy51002000/aws-iot-client/README.md

 * Turn On\Off the display
 * Control medial player, play, pause, next, stop
 * Get Bios Serial Number
+* System shutdown

+#Prerequisite
+You have to regist a thing on AWS-Iot.
+Then populate the thing shadow to trigger these functions.

 # Setup
 * Step 1.
 Download key, cert, and root-CA to your working folder